SCColeman/standard_MEG_beamformer/README.md

 2) Annotate periods of data that are corrupted by noise, caused by SQUID sensor "resets" or muscle artefacts
 3) Perform ICA on the data to remove blink and cardiac artefacts

 As opposed to other pre-processing procedures, this one is designed to be as general as possible, i.e., avoiding narrowband filtering and epoching, to allow for a lot of flexibility in later analysis steps.
-In addition, this pre-processing procedure (along with forward modelling and beamforming) is completely automated, requiring no user input beyond the scanning details (which can be inputted quite simply using bash etc).

 #### Setting up Paths and Loading Data
 The `root` path is the path that contains all of the data, both raw and processed, i.e., the *base* of the folder structure.